Real Time - In Person Ticket Sales at Machu Picchu

 No. The passport holders must buy their own tickets in person.
 They cannot ask a 3rd party to go for them.
 However, members of families and groups can take turns holding the place in line.
 No matter when you show up, you should get in the line with all the passports for each person in your group.
 When you buy your tickets all members of your group need to be present.
 Bring Peruvian soles in cash..
 There are only a couple of ATM machines in the village.
 And you also need to buy bus tickets.
 In cash if you buy in person in the village of Aguas Calientes.

 If you are in line in the evening and the office closes, some people may stay in line all night.
 Adios tour guides have been able to arrange for our groups to hire a local guide to stand in line overnight.
 So far, this has been permitted.
 You must return to the line before 6am when the office opens.
-The agents will do random haad counts so they need to know how many people are in your group so they can anticipate the number of tickets getting sold.
+The agents will do random head counts to anticipate how many tickets are needed that day.
+So they track how many people are in your group for this reason.

 These agents are working on the fly.
 They're trying to adjust to the unpredictable flow of visitors.
 Be patient.
 And flexible.